kedikaraju/myfristvcs/readme.md

-hello git abilities and capabilities hello raju mater is came
+hello git abilities and capabilities for usage hello raju mater is came